 - “Allergic salute” – a child with AR often rubs their hand across the bridge of the nose while sniffing and may end up with a line across the bridge of the nose.

-Not all children will experience all of these symptoms but a combination of these symptoms is very likely to leave your child feeling miserable.
+Of course not all children will experience all of these symptoms but one can understand that a combination of such symptoms is very likely to leave your child feeling miserable.
 This especially because the symptoms may persist for anything from four days in a week to four weeks.
 The condition affects 40% of children worldwide and is getting worse.
 Climate change and pollution may also be contributing to the epidemic.

 Causes of allergic rhinitis